THE LOVERS' JOURNEY

 Why are so many of us obsessed by stories of love lost and regained?
 Such stories make up the best-selling genre in publishing and are among the most beloved and highest grossing films worldwide.
 What is the secret underlying the powerful drive that generates and demands these stories?

 Joseph Campbell's revelation of the hero monomyth, The Hero with 1000 Faces, is a classic bestseller across the categories of religion, spirituality, mythology and psychoanalysis.
 Its influence and value for students and lovers of story is incalculable.
-I have discovered a parallel monomyth, and in The Ultimate Romance I lay out this Romance Archetype and unlock its secret code.
+I have discovered a parallel monomyth, and in The Lovers' Journey I lay out this Romance Archetype and unlock its secret code.
+It is the Archetype of transformation, individuation and evolution.

 The Romance monomyth consists in Four Characters -- the Hero, the Heroine, the Saboteur and the Nurturer –